helado12/anim/readme.md

-When the 'count' variable reaches 8000000, the shards is mostly likely in the 'falling down' phase.
-The shard is then set to fall down with constant 'vy'.
-When the 'count' variable reaches 9000000, all shards out of the screen will be prevented to enter the screen and it will be checked if there is any shards in the view of the screen in each frame.
-When no shards is in the screen, this animation is ended and the page will enter the next secition.
+* When `count` reaches 8000000, all particles are set to fall down with constant 'vy'.
+* When `count` variable reaches 9000000, all particles will be set to move away from the screen.
+* When no particles are in the screen, the animation is terminated and next section will start.
-### This way, the switching from section 1 to 2 would depend on the movement of the shard, not on the lapse of time, making it more repsonsive to the user's actions.
+* *The switching from section 1 to 2 thus depends on the movement of the particles, not on the lapse of time, making it more repsonsive to user's action.*

+### Section 2
 <img src="images/screenshot4.gif" width="375" height="667">

-The next section is a giftbox.
-The animation for the giftbox is down using CSS animation.
-When clicking the giftbox, birthday wishes in the form of fireworks will be shown one sentence each time.
+* This section is a giftbox with confetii in the background.
+When clicking the giftbox, words will pop up one sentence at a time.
-The words can be edited in the 2D array `strings_1` in `scripts/index.js`.
+* Write anything you want in the 2D array `strings_1` in `scripts/index.js`.
-The alignment of the words can be adjusted by adding space into the string.
+* Alignment of the words can be adjusted by adding space to the string.
 There will not be any extra fireworks or ballon on top of the space.